top of page

 When you’re glamping, you want to enjoy a bit of luxury without spending hours cooking.

-Mixing fresh local foods with some prepped ingredients from home is a great way to keep things easy and still enjoy delicious meals.
+Mixing fresh local foods with some prepped ingredients from home is a great way to keep things simple while still enjoying delicious meals.

 • For your first meal, skip the stress on day one by sourcing local, fresh seafood and greens on the way to camp.
 A simple, fresh-grilled salmon, hearty greens, and crusty bread are the perfect, low-effort way to kick off your trip.